 Over the next two decades, the function of the Chief Financial Officer will see its biggest technological changes since the introduction of personal computers in the 1980s.
-Just as technology has increasingly replaced humans on factory floors, it will take over many of the historic functions of the CFO, according to John Mulhall, Lead Partner of KPMG’s Financial Management Consulting Practice.
+Just as technology has increasingly replaced humans on factory floors, it will take over many of the historic functions of the CFO, according to John Mulhall, Lead Partner of KPMG’s Finance Transformation Consulting Practice.

 “We’re entering an era of extreme automation,” says Mulhall.
 The convergence of cloud technologies, artificial intelligence (AI), robotic process automation (RPA) and blockchain will absorb much of the manual work that has traditionally consumed the resources of CFO offices.